Energy drives development, which is why the UK is committed to developing a low-carbon system that makes sure enough energy is available, affordably.

 The design of the UK EPRTM is based on technology used successfully and safely around the world for many years.
 It includes innovations to enhance performance and safety.

-The UK EPRTM underwent a Generic Design Assessment (GDA) process, which concluded when the Office for Nuclear Regulation (ONR) issued a Statement of Design Acceptability in December 2012.
+The UK EPRTM underwent a Generic Design Assessment (GDA) process, which concluded when the Office of Nuclear Regulation (ONR) issued a Design Acceptance Confirmation (DAC) and the Environment Agency issued a Statement of Design Acceptability (SoDA) in December 2012.
 The GDA’s 850,000 hours of engineering studies over four years has given our projects at both Hinkley Point and Sizewell a stable design.

 EDF Energy is consulting the public on the proposals.
 The public consultation is made up of three stages; Stage 1 Consultation on initial proposals and options for Sizewell C was completed in 2013.
 Stage 2 Consultation began on 23 November 2016 and finishes on 3 February 2017.